-Each contestant is paired with one other contestant in order to share each hotel room.
+Each contestant is paired with one other contestant to share each hotel room.
 Each room will have two beds, so each contestant will have her own bed.
-In order to be respectful to the contestant with whom you are sharing the room, only the two of you are allowed in your hotel room (no family or friends allowed at any time).
+To be respectful to the contestant with whom you are sharing the room, only the two of you are allowed in your hotel room (no family or friends allowed at any time).

 Who are the judges and where do they come from?

 We are hard at work, searching the country for outstanding individuals to serve in these positions.
 Our judges are always from varied and exciting backgrounds and include some of pageantry’s most qualified individuals.
 We do not ask, or allow, judges to repeat these duties any two consecutive years.

 Can anyone assist me while I am competing in the pageant?

 Only contestants and staff are permitted in your hotel room, in the dressing room or backstage during the pageant weekend.
 Each contestant will share a room with another contestant.
 In order to keep the weekend organized, on schedule, and enjoyable for all participants, we have elected to limit the persons allowed into the contestant rooms.
 This way, one contestant doesn’t innocently dominate the room over the other by having a visitor, or visitors, coming and going.
 There will be female pageant personnel in the dressing rooms to assist you with some of your preparation for the show.
 You should do most of your show preparation in your hotel room, prior to your arrival at the dressing room before show time.
 There will be time during the weekend for you to visit with family and friends between show time and rehearsals.